Inclusive • Stigma-busting • Medically-accurate

 - The Dark History of Forced Sterilization & Female Genital Mutilation

 - Consent & The Law: Real Case Scenarios

 Partners in Growing Up

 In addition to our in-school programming and inspired by our guiding principle that parents are the primary sexuality educators of their children, we also offer an interactive 90-minute virtual webinar designed for tweens ages 9-12 and their caregivers.
-The webinar covers basic body & mind changes related to puberty for all bodies and gender identities.
-Medically accurate anatomical terms and functions of the internal and external reproductive system, and best practices for taking care of bodies & minds during puberty.
+The webinar covers basic physical, social, cognitive, and emotional changes related to puberty for all bodies and gender identities.
+Medically accurate anatomical terms and functions of the internal and external reproductive system, and best practices for taking care of bodies & minds during puberty are discussed.
 Our goal is to offer a safe & inclusive space as a springboard to promote healthy conversations at home.
 EducaHealth

 Comprehensive • Multidisciplinary • Factual

 Substance Abuse Prevention

 Grounded in the most current research, we offer our customizable curriculum for grades 8-12 (ages 13-18).
 It adheres to research-based prevention and drug education principles, equipping young people with skills to make safe choices with their lives.
 Each lesson is designed to engage students through interactive activities such as discussions, case scenarios, and fact and fiction games.
 The curriculum is aligned with the National Health Education Standards.

 Students are introduced to the basic functions of the brain and how neurons communicate through neurotransmitters.
 Students learn how psychoactive drugs affect the brain, in particular the still-developing teenage brain, and understand the concepts of dependence, tolerance, and withdrawal.